Leedsichthys: Description

+Modern speculative life reconstruction of Leedsichthys aided with pachycormid relatives.
+While much of the skeleton is known, it's too poorly preserved and difficult to interpret, so its exact appearance cannot be determined with certainty.

 Although the remains of over seventy individuals have been found, most of them are partial and fragmentary.
 The skeleton of Leedsichthys is thus only imperfectly known.
 This is largely caused by the fact that many skeletal elements, including the front of the skull and the vertebral centra, did not ossify but remained cartilage.
 Furthermore, those that did ossify were gradually hollowed out during the lifetime of the animal by resorption of the inner bone tissue.
 In the fossil phase, compression flattened and cracked these hollow structures, making it extraordinarily difficult to identify them or determine their original form.

 The head was probably relatively large and wide but still elongated.
 The snout is completely unknown.
 Frontal bones are absent.
 The skull roof is rather robust with bosses on the parietals, continuing sideways over the dermopterotica, and the postparietals.
 The parietals have a notch on the front midline.
 A dermosphenoticum is present above the eye socket.
 The jaws are toothless.
 Behind the jaw joint a robust hyomandibula is present.
 The gill basket rests on paired hypohyalia.
 At least the first two gill arches have ossified hypobranchialia, the lower parts of the gill arch; a third hypobranchiale was likely present.
-The hypobranchials are attached at their lower ends at an angle of 21,5° via a functional joint that possibly served to increase the gape of the mouth, to about two feet.
+The hypobranchials are attached at their lower ends at an angle of 21.5° via a functional joint that possibly served to increase the gape of the mouth, to about two feet.
 All five gill arches have ossified ceratobranchialia with a triangular cross-section, the middle sections of the arches.
 The hypobranchials are fused with their ceratobranchials.
 The fifth gill arch is fused with the front parts of the basket.
 Higher epibranchialia and pharyngobranchialia are present but poorly known.
 The fourth arches are supported by a midline fourth basibranchiale.
 An ossified operculum is present.